RishabSeshadri/faculty-graph-portal/README.md

 ```$ pip3 install requirements.txt```

 You will need an **OpenAI API key** to run the code.
 You can get one by signing up for an account at [OpenAI](https://platform.openai.com/signup).
-For reference, I purchased \$5 word of credit to use for this project in January, and with extensive testing, have used about \$0.42 over the course of 4 months.
+For reference, I purchased \$5 worth of credit to use for this project in January, and with extensive testing, have used about \$0.42 over the course of 4 months.

 Once you have your API key, create a file called `.env` in the root directory of the project and add the following line to it: